spotinst/help/src/docs/cost-intelligence/tutorials/dashboard/README.md

     * Azure → subscription

-**Note**: This does not include data from Spot Security Risk Assessment checks.
+Note: This does not include data from Spot Security Risk Assessment checks.

 * Inventory - Created from Cost Intelligence and is available when you onboard an account with inventory-related data.
 Provides high-level inventory-related data for onboarded accounts.